manmaed/Pet-Rock/README.md

-Pet Rock
+Pet Rock v2
 ====================
 For all your Pet Rock needs!

 Authors:
 - manmaed:  *Owner*

-Old Authors:
-- Yunus1903:  *Code*
-- JustKayneNL:  *Code, Idea and the Resources*
-- manmaed:  *Bug Fixing & Textures*
-- KakesRevenge: *Helping*
+- UnRealdinnerbone *Code Wizard*